 While there’s a great potential to experience positive effects, an encounter with psilocybin shouldn’t be taken lightly.
 The same introspection that accompanies a smaller dose can transform into confronting past mistakes or hidden parts of your psyche which can be challenging.
 Larger doses will lead to more intense experiences, which can bewilder and alarm the user.
 Caution should be taken to ensure that the user is under the care of a trip sitter, someone who knows what to expect during the journey, provide support and exercise harm reduction techniques as needed.

-A safe environment should be prepared prior to the experience and a knowledgeable specialist, like an integration coach, should be consulted to make sense of enduring wellbeing and worldview changes.
-We recommend booking a discovery call with one of our psychedelic integration coaches to help you prepare for and make sense of these profound experiences.
+A safe environment should be prepared prior to the experience and a knowledgeable specialist, like a psychedelic facilitator, should be consulted to make sense of enduring wellbeing and worldview changes.
+We recommend booking a discovery call with one of our psychedelic guides or trip sitters to help you prepare for and make sense of these profound experiences.

 3,4-methylenedioxymethamphetamine (MDMA) is the synthetic psychoactive substance commonly known as ‘ecstasy’ or ‘molly’ and is one of the most widely used recreational drugs in the US.
 Considered to be a ‘love drug,’ MDMA enhances empathy and other prosocial behaviors.
 MDMA has been considered a breakthrough therapy by the FDA causing an increase in clinical trials over recent years.